Updated February 5, 2026

 Image from Coffee Meets Bagel

-Coffee beans function as in-app currency, so users can buy more match opportunities or super-likes.
+Coffee beans serve as in-app currency, allowing users to buy more match opportunities or super-likes.
 By doling out coffee beans just for opening the app, Coffee Meets Bagel makes onboarding an organic, week-long procedure while giving users a reason to return.
 The app exemplifies gamification done right.

 Another example of engaging onboarding is Scandy, a 3D scanning app with an onboarding process designed by Clay Global.
 Dmitry Tsozik, Clay’s design director, explained the difficult onboarding process for a 3D scanning app.